-- Preventing mental health and wellbeing difficulties: By creating a safe and calm environment, where mental health problems are less likely to occur, the leadership can improve the mental health and wellbeing of the school community and instil resilience in pupils.
-A preventative approach includes teaching pupils about mental wellbeing through the curriculum and reinforcing these messages in our activities and ethos. - Identifying mental health and wellbeing difficulties: By equipping staff with the knowledge required, to identify pupils whose behaviour suggests they may be experiencing a mental health problem or be at risk of developing one. - Receiving training: Ensuring that only appropriately trained professionals should attempt to make a diagnosis of a mental health problem. - Providing early support for pupils experiencing mental health and wellbeing difficulties: By raising awareness and employing efficient referral processes, the school's leadership can help pupils access evidence-based early support and interventions. - Accessing specialist support to assist pupils with mental health and wellbeing difficulties: By working effectively with external agencies, the school can provide swift access or referrals to specialist support and treatment. - Identifying and supporting pupils with SEND: As part of this duty, the school's leadership considers how to use some of the SEND resources to provide support for pupils with mental health difficulties that amount to SEND. - Identifying where wellbeing concerns represent safeguarding concerns: Where mental health and wellbeing concerns could be an indicator of abuse, neglect or exploitation, the school will ensure that appropriate safeguarding referrals are made in line with the Child Protection and Safeguarding Policy.
+- Using a preventative approach to create a safe and calm environment where mental health problems are less likely to occur, in order to improve the mental health and wellbeing of the school community and instil resilience in pupils.
+A preventative approach includes teaching pupils about mental wellbeing through the curriculum and reinforcing these messages in our activities and ethos. - Ensuring that only appropriately trained professionals should attempt to make a diagnosis of a mental health problem. - Ensuring that staff are aware of how potentially traumatic adverse childhood experiences (ACE), including abuse and neglect, can impact on a pupil's mental health, behaviour and education. - Equipping staff with the knowledge required to identify pupils whose behaviour suggests they may be experiencing a mental health problem or be at risk of developing one. - Raising awareness and employing efficient referral processes in order to help pupils access evidence-based early support and interventions.

-The governing body is responsible for:
+- Working effectively with external agencies to ensure the school can provide swift access or referrals to specialist support and treatment. - Identifying and supporting pupils with SEND, and considering how to use some of the SEND resources to provide support for pupils with mental health difficulties that amount to SEND. - Identifying where wellbeing concerns represent safeguarding concerns, and ensuring that appropriate safeguarding referrals are made in line with the Child Protection and Safeguarding Policy.

-• Fully engaging pupils with SEMH difficulties and their parents when drawing up policies that affect them.
+The governing board is responsible for:

-- Identifying, assessing and organising provision for all pupils with SEMH difficulties, whether or not they have an EHC plan. - Endeavouring to secure the special educational provision called for by a pupil's SEMH difficulties. - Designating an appropriate member of staff to be the SENCO and coordinating provisions for pupils with SEMH difficulties. - Taking all necessary steps to ensure that pupils with SEMH difficulties are not discriminated against, harassed or victimised. - Ensuring arrangements are in place to support pupils with SEMH difficulties. - Appointing an individual governor or sub-committee to oversee the school's arrangements for SEMH. - Ensuring there are clear systems and processes in place for identifying possible SEMH problems, including routes to escalate and clear referral and accountability systems.
+- Fully engaging pupils with SEMH difficulties and their parents when drawing up policies that affect them. - Ensuring provision is in place for all pupils with SEMH difficulties, whether or not they have an EHC plan. - Endeavouring to secure the special educational provision called for by a pupil's SEMH difficulties. - Designating an appropriate member of staff to be the SENCO ensuring they coordinate provisions for pupils with SEMH difficulties. - Taking all necessary steps to ensure that pupils with SEMH difficulties are not discriminated against, harassed or victimised. - Ensuring arrangements are in place to support pupils with SEMH difficulties. - Appointing an individual governor or sub-committee to oversee the school's arrangements for SEMH. - Ensuring there are clear systems and processes in place for identifying possible SEMH problems, including routes to escalate and clear referral and accountability systems. - Identifying an appropriate staff member to act as the senior mental health lead, with sufficient authority to develop and oversee the school's approach to mental health and wellbeing.